 In addition to the changes to the TRID Compliance review scope, the SFA updates include a few alterations based on the secondary consideration that go beyond TRID to remove the testing/exceptions pertaining to four current categories not considered to carry assignee liability or impair the asset.
 Categories to be removed from scope of previous TRID Grid include: Fair and Accurate Credit Transactions Act (FACTA); The Equal Credit Opportunity Act (ECOA); Real Estate Settlement Procedures Act (RESPA) (HUD-1 in scope for points and fees testing); and State Late Charge Grace Periods/ Amounts (Retaining NM, NJ, and GA based on Assignee Liability).

 This furthers the pursuit of a uniform scope required for TPR firms performing compliance reviews on loans that will be securitized, and reduces the testing performed during a compliance review on loans to be included in a rated securitization.
 Due to the fact that the logic driving the content of this document is based upon informal CFPB guidance, and legal precedent from several court decisions, there may be shifts in the requirements should there be future CFPB rulemakings or formal guidance, and as caselaw develops following the passage of the Know Before You Owe / TILA RESPA Integrated Disclosure Rule.

-The TRID Compliance Review Scope is available at no cost to individuals of Structured Finance Association member firms, or for purchase by non-members.
-The TRID Compliance Review Scope will continue to be reviewed and updated by the Association and is subject to the same protocols as other Association work streams and work product.
+The TRID Compliance Review Scope will continue to be reviewed and updated by SFA and is subject to the same protocols as other SFA work streams and work products.

-Click here to see sample of the Structured Finance Association’s TRID Compliance Review Scope.
-In order to receive a free copy of the most recent TRID Grid, please email [email protected].
+Click here to download the Structured Finance Association’s TRID Compliance Review Scope.
+If you have any questions about the most recent TRID Grid, or would like to participate in SFA’s TRID Working Group, please email [email protected].